-Because we treat patients for Scoliosis, Spina bifida, and other complex orthopedic issue there is no age restriction for treatment and can run into adulthood.
+Because we treat patients for Scoliosis, Spina bifida and other complex orthopedic conditions, there is no age restriction for treatment, and it can progress into adulthood.

-Our board-certified, fellowship-trained pediatric orthopedic surgeons, Shyam Kishan, MD, Richard Hostin, MD, and Ioannis Alexander Avramis, MD have successfully performed more than 4,500 surgeries for scoliosis and the complex spinal issues and is the reason why it is the revered practice for treating children with complex orthopedic issues.
-If you have pediatric patients who are suffering from the pain of scoliosis or complex orthopedic issues, you can trust the physicians and clinicians at Medical City Children’s Orthopedic and Spine Specialists to give your young patients the time, individual attention and treatment they need to get back to a more normal life.
+Our board-certified, fellowship-trained pediatric orthopedic surgeons, Shyam Kishan, MD, Richard Hostin, MD, and Kathryn Wiesman, MD have successfully performed more than 5,900 surgeries for scoliosis and the complex spinal conditions and is the reason why it is the revered practice for treating children with complex orthopedic conditions.
+If you have pediatric patients who are suffering from the pain of scoliosis or complex orthopedic issues, you can trust our physicians and clinicians at Medical City Children’s Orthopedic and Spine Specialists to give your young patients the time, individual attention and treatment they need to get back to a more normal life.

 Our quest for finding new and better treatments led us to be actively involved in spinal deformity research.
-Richard Hostin, MD, Ioannis Avramis, MD and Shyam Kishan, MD conduct studies regarding spinal disorders.
-All are members of the Scoliosis Research Society (SRS) and conduct and publish studies on a regular basis. • PSNA – Pediatric Orthopaedic Association of North America • AAOS – American Academy of Orthopedic Surgeons • NSF – National Science Foundation “Scoliosis treatment technology has changed very rapidly and there are many ways to treat patients now,” says Dr. Hostin.
+Richard Hostin, MD, Kathryn Wiesman, MD and Shyam Kishan, MD conduct studies regarding spinal conditions.
+All are members of the Scoliosis Research Society (SRS) and conduct and publish studies on a regular basis. • PSNA – Pediatric Orthopedic Association of North America • AAOS – American Academy of Orthopedic Surgeons • NSF – National Science Foundation “Scoliosis treatment technology changes very rapidly and there are many ways to treat patients now,” says Dr. Hostin.
 “I lecture to groups around the country – pediatricians, primary care physicians, internists and to try to keep them updated on the latest advances in scoliosis treatment.
 The reality is that in the 21st century, we can treat scoliosis in children and adults.
 And we can treat them very effectively.”

-We have built our practice around making it easy for your parents to get orthopedic treatment for their children.
-We have fracture clinics everyday at three locations – Dallas, Frisco and McKinney.
-At the fracture clinics, parents can bring their children in without an appointment and avoid long wait times to see one of our pediatric specialists.
+We have built our practice around making it easy for parents to get orthopedic treatment for their children.
+We have fracture care clinics every day at four locations – Arlington, Dallas, Frisco and McKinney.
+At the fracture care clinics, parents can bring their children in without an appointment and avoid long wait times to see one of our pediatric specialists.
 Because we are pediatric orthopedic physicians and surgeons, we specialize in incorporating what a child needs for treatment rather than treating them as we would adults.
 Factoring in growth plates into our treatment plan is very different than how we would, for example, set a bone of an adult whose growth is complete.
-There are orthopedic diseases and issues that we may treat beginning with an infant or young child such as spina bifida, club foot, scoliosis or cerebral palsy.
+There are orthopedic diseases and conditions that may require treatment beginning as an infant or young child, such as spina bifida, club foot, scoliosis or cerebral palsy.
 As the child grows, they may not outgrow the disease and must be seen into adulthood.
-Because we are not restricted by a cut off of age 18, we can remain the child’s physician regardless of the age so treatment is consistent.
+Because we are not restricted by a cut off at age 18, we can remain the child’s physician regardless of the age, so treatment is consistent.